 August 2020 - With bittersweet feelings we said goodbye to Keren who will start the next chapter of his life in China.
 Thank you for your contribution to the lab and we will miss you!

-June 2020 - Our paper on the role of phospho-VCP in DNA damage response and cancer chemotherapy efficacy was published at Cell Reports on June 9!
+June 2020 - Our paper on the role of phospho-VCP in DNA damage response and cancer chemotherapy efficacy was published in Cell Reports on June 9!
 What a fantastic journey from a serendipitous finding to an exciting full-fledged project.

 June 2020 - Ziqian has finished her 11-month training in our lab as an exchange student.
 She has done a fantastic job here and is going back home to continue her postdoc training.
 Thank you and good luck Ziqian!